 So which of these statements do we throw out?

-From what we are shown in the course of the series, it seems improbable that more than half of all the wizards born abruptly start dying off as soon as they leave school.
+From what we are shown in the course of the series, it seems improbable to suppose that more than half of all the wizards born abruptly start dying off as soon as they leave school.

 And an enrollment of 600 in a society in which people live to the ages of 90–120 ought to have a total population of between 8,000 and 9,000.
-Which would fit what she shows us of their general standard of living.
+Which would actually fit what she shows us of their general standard of living.